QueenKimi/QueenKimi/README.md

 ### Hi there 👋
+I’m currently working on projects involving software dev in the medical field.
+I’m currently learning web development and android.
 <!--
 **QueenKimi/QueenKimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.